huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 the UDP message size.
 This parameter is ignored by DoQ.
 DoQ implementations always assume that the maximum message size is 65535 bytes.

-## DoQ Error Codes

-The following error codes are defined for use when abruptly terminating streams, aborting reading of streams, or immediately closing connections:

-DOQ_NO_ERROR (0x00):
-: No error.
-This is used when the connection or stream needs to be closed, but there is no error to signal.

-DOQ_INTERNAL_ERROR (0x01):
-: The DoQ implementation encountered an internal error and is incapable of pursuing the transaction or the connection.

-DOQ_TRANSACTION_CANCELLED (0x02):
-: Used in a Stop Sending request to signal that the originator of the query is not anymore interested by the result.
-Also used by the recipient of the request when issuing a Stream Reset in response to a Stop Sending request.

-DOQ_TRANSPORT_PARAMETER_ERROR (0x03):
-: One or some of the transport parameters proposed by the peer are not acceptable.

 # Implementation Requirements